 Lots of us have great headphones and earbuds for music and pods, and you might get away with them for the occasional video meeting.
 But the mic is not a feature in these types of headphones, just a device.
 They’re not designed to pick up your voice on a video call.

 By implementing some of these simple fixes and choosing the right tools, you can cut down fatigue on both sides and keep your video meetings enjoyable and productive.

-For more tips on how to set up your audio to ensure high-quality video meetings, watch this 2 minute video.
+For more tips on how to fix bad audio quality and on how to set up your audio to ensure high-quality video meetings, watch this 2 minute video.
 Or watch our video series - The Hoffice - how to get the most of your home office - covering microphones, lighting, backdrops and environment.